wallarm/product-documentation/docs/2.16/admin-en/configure-logging.md

 *   `export-attacks.log`: the log of exporting the attacks' data from the postanalytics module to the Wallarm cloud.
 *   `export-clusterization-data.log`: the log of exporting the filter node cluster's data.
 *   `export-counters.log`: the log of exporting the counters' data (see [“Monitoring the Filter Node”][doc-monitor-node]).
-*   `export-spots.log`: the log of exporting the requests' metrics.
 *   `sync-markers.log`: the log of fetching the [markers][doc-markers] from the Wallarm cloud.
 *   `syncnode.log`: the log of syncing the filter node with the Wallarm cloud (this includes fetching the [LOM][doc-lom] and proton.db files from the cloud).
 *   `tarantool.log`: the log of the postanalytics module operations.